 Dos Luces.
 The sun and the moon.
 Inti and Metztli.
 Chicha and Pulque.
 We chose the name Dos Luces because it represents the duality of light – While you might be tempted to imagine this as light and darkness, we prefer to consider the bright light of day in contrast to the brightest beacon of light at night.
 Call it divine inspiration or simply the accumulation of ideas within two swirling brains, Dos Luces represents the idea that there is always light when you look for it.

 An Incan staple still enjoyed throughout the Andes, Chicha is a beer brewed from corn.
 Various corns can be used to craft a great Chicha.
 Traditionally, corn was made fermentable by either chewing on it, or by germination, much like barley, into jora, a sun-dried corn malt.
-Dos Luces brews with malted blue corn, and we mix with whole kernels of Peruvian purple corn to give our Chicha its distinctive color and flavor.
+Dos Luces brews with malted blue corn to give our Chicha its distinctive color and flavor.
 Our Chichas are nicknamed “Inti” after the Incan god of the sun, because it offers the consistency and radiance that makes everyone smile.
 Sweet and refreshing, Chicha is an everyday indulgence that goes great with spicy foods from jalapeños to buffalo wings.

 Made from purple corn, fruit, spices, and sugar, think of it as Peruvian root beer.
-Ours is made much like our Chicha, but unfermented, and sweetened with a touch of maguey nectar.
-Gluten-Free.
+Ours is made much like our Chicha, but unfermented, and sweetened with a touch of panela (unrefined cane sugar).